pwncollege/ctf-archive/patriotctf2022/bezier/DESCRIPTION.md

 The flag is the MITRE ID of the persistence mechanism.
 For example, the MITRE ID of "Scheduled Task/Job: Cron" is T1053.003, so its respective flag would be PCTF{T1053.003}

+`Use flagCheck to input the flag you get from the challenge to get the actual flag`

 ---
 **Author:** Daniel Getter (NihilistPenguin)